 In Corinth, St. Paul worked with Aquila and Priscilla.
 He founded a community here that caused him much grief and prompted him to write at least four letters.
 St. Paul`s trial by Gallio took place in the agora (Acts 18:12-17).
 It is from Corinth, also, that St. Paul wrote to the Thessalonians.
 We celebrate our liturgy today in Corinth with a reflection on Paul the Missionary.

-We will visit the ruins of Cechrae or Kechrae, the harbour from which St. Paul sailed to Ephesus (Acts 18:18).
+We will visit the ruins of Cechrae or Kechrae, the harbor from which St. Paul sailed to Ephesus (Acts 18:18).

 - Shore Excursion - Private tour